 According to the journal Child and Adolescent Psychiatry and Mental Health, one in every seven adolescents has at some point intentionally injured themselves without suicidal intentions.

-During a holiday break her freshman year, Alex returns to the stables where she grew up riding Snickers and Peppy.
-She talks to them while grooming them and smiles as they munch on the carrots she feeds them.
+During a holiday break her freshman year, Alex returned to the stables where she grew up riding Snickers and Peppy.
+She talked to them while grooming them and smiled as they munched on the carrots she fed them.

 “College is awesome.
 I'm doing well in all of my classes,” she says.
 “I learned at Bradley ways to keep my mind busy and not give in to the OCD compulsions and not isolate myself.”